How to perfectly blend indoor and outdoor spaces?

 1. Continuity.

-The number one thing you need to do if you wish to blend your indoor and outdoor space is to create continuity between those two.
+The number one thing you need to do if you wish to blend indoor and outdoor space is to create continuity between those two.

 Continuity will provide a smoother transition from the house's interior to the yard.